grvuolo/liberty-spgi-lab/141-Liberty-InstantOn-Serverless/README.md

 ### Create the namespace and set it as the default

-> **NOTE**: If you are working on a cluster that is shared with others, a namespace has already been created for you if your user is *user1* then you namespaces is *instantonlab-1*.
+> **NOTE**: If you are working on a cluster that is shared with others, a namespace has already been created for you, if your user is *user1* then your namespaces is *instantonlab-1*.
 Change [Your initial] accordingly.

 ```bash
 export CURRENT_NS=user[User Number]-ns